chili-publish/grafx-documentation/docs/GraFx_Studio/concept/layouts.md

 In this example **Base Design** is the master for **Skyscraper**, and **Skyscraper** is the current layout.

+When switching layouts, the document will zoom to fit.

 ![inherited](https://chilipublishdocs.imgix.net/GraFx_studio/how_to/inheritedvalues.png?w=300)

 When a value is colored (and the bullet next to **inherited** is colored), it means the current value for this layout is different than the master's value.